jin-sai/GraphMatching/README.md

 	-p -- compute a maximum cardinality popular matching -m -- compute a maximum cardinality matching
 	-h -- compute a matching in a given HRLQ instance
+	-c -- compute a many-to-one popular matching using CPM algorithm

 To provide an input graph, and the output matching filename: